 How This Impacts Certain Players

-Now onto the question as to how this matters and how we can apply it to help us get better in 2019 and beyond?
+Now onto the question as to how this matters and how we can apply it to help us get better in 2021 and beyond?
 There are certain players who benefit even more than the norm on slot targets, while others are somewhat unaffected.
-There are also rare cases where a player has actually been better while on the perimeter.
+There are also rare cases where a player has been better while on the perimeter.